StraboLLC/Multi-Recorder-Source/STRABO-MultiRecorder/help/WorkingWithTheSDK-template.md

 	<img src="iOS-screenshot1.png" style="width: 200px; float: right; margin: auto 20px;" />
 </div>

+When the view is first presented, a lenscap image covers the screen.
+Once the image preview is loaded and all of the components of the recorder are set up, the lenscap automatically animates open.
+This behavior is very similar to Apple's native camera application.

 Prepare the view controller that will present the STRCaptureViewController as follows:

 In your header file, import the sdk header file.
 This will ensure that you have access to all of the classes that you might decide to implement.